As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-- Omnilux Revive uses a large bank of lights which you simply lie under.
+- Omnilux Revive uses a large bank of lights that you simply lie under.

-- Rejuvalight Lumiere Lift (and others like it) use a small hand-held device which concentrates the light.
+- Rejuvalight Lumiere Lift (and others like it) use a small hand-held device that concentrates the light.
 The therapist strokes the device over your skin.

 Just lying under the Omnilux Revive is relaxing but the light is very, very, very bright, even with goggles.
 It does freak some people out.
 If it affects you, then the Rejuvalight-style device would suit you better.